Lemony Turkey Breast

 Lemon and a hint of garlic add a lovely touch to these moist slices of slow-cooked turkey breast.
 I usually serve the gravy over a combination of white and brown rice, along with broccoli for a healthy meal. —Lynn Laux of Ballwin, Missouri

 - 1 bone-in turkey breast (5 to 6 pounds)

 - 1/2 cup reduced-sodium chicken broth

 - Remove skin from turkey.
-Pat turkey dry with paper towels; spray turkey with cooking spray.
+Pat turkey dry with paper towels; spray with cooking spray.
 Place breast side up in a 5-qt. slow cooker.
-Squeeze half of the lemon over turkey; sprinkle with lemon-pepper and garlic salt.
+Squeeze half of the lemon over turkey; sprinkle with lemon pepper and garlic salt.
 Place lemon halves under turkey.

-- Cover and cook on low for 5-7 hours or until meat is tender.
+- Cover and cook on low until meat is tender, 5-7 hours.
 Remove turkey and keep warm.
 Discard lemon.

 - For gravy, pour cooking liquid into a measuring cup; skim fat.
 In a saucepan, combine cornstarch and broth until smooth.
 Gradually stir in cooking liquid.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Serve with turkey.